bytecodealliance/component-docs/component-model/src/language-support/moonbit.md

 - `interface/`: Generated import interface bindings
 - `world/`: Generated import world bindings

-## 4. Examine the Generated Code

 The `wit-bindgen` tool generates MoonBit bindings that handle the WebAssembly component interface.

-If you execute `moon check`, there will be a warning suggesting that file `gen/interface/docs/adder/add/stub.mbt` contains unfinished code, which is what we need to fulfill.
+If you execute `moon check`, there will be a warning suggesting that file `gen/interface/docs/adder/add/stub.mbt` contains unfinished code, which is what we need to complete.

 ## 5. Implement the Component Logic

-Now implement the `add` function in `gen/interface/docs/adder/add/stub.mbt`:
+Implement the `add` function in `gen/interface/docs/adder/add/stub.mbt`:

 ```rust
 {{#include ../../examples/tutorial/moonbit/adder/stub.mbt}}